‘This is like coming home’: Barca thrash Athletic on return to Camp Nou

 Barcelona were back at their beloved Camp Nou and produced a dominant 4-0 victory over 10-man Athletic Bilbao to add to the homecoming celebrations.

-Some 45,000 fans were on hand on Saturday as what is set to be Europe’s largest football stadium re-opened at roughly half capacity.
+Some 45,000 fans were on hand on Saturday as what is set to be Europe’s largest football stadium reopened at roughly half capacity.

 Recommended Storieslist of 4 items